-3. Delivery with courier services cannot be made to a PO Box address.

-- The total time of delivery (delivery time) shall consist of the Order completion period (preparing Goods for dispatch) and the time of delivery of the Goods by the carrier.
-The Order completion period shall commence when the Seller confirms accepting the Order and shall end upon handing over the package with Goods to the carrier and shall be 2 business days (whereas business days shall be every workday from Monday to Friday, excluding off works days), not later than 10 working days.
+The total time of delivery (delivery time) of given Goods shall consist of the Order completion period (preparing Goods for dispatch) by the Seller and the time of delivery of the Goods by the carrier.
+The Order completion period by the Seller shall commence when the Seller confirms accepting the Order, and shall end upon handing over the package with the Goods to the courier by the Seller, and shall be from 2 to 10 working days (whereas workings days shall be every workday from Monday to Friday, excluding off works days), not later than 10 working days.
 The Seller shall inform the Buyer about impossibility of executing the Order or delivering the Goods within the foregoing time-limit.

 6. Unless otherwise stipulated in the terms and conditions of the Promotion, the costs of Goods’ delivery shall be covered by the Purchaser.
 The Seller reserves the right to update the costs of delivery published on the Store’s website.
-For Orders placed prior to such updates, the pre-update costs of delivery shall be binding for the Customer. *New copy:* 3.
-Delivery with courier services cannot be made to a PO Box address.
+For Orders placed prior to such updates, the pre-update costs of delivery shall be binding for the Customer.